SwingGuy1024/Blog/Bad Uses of Optional.md

 Removing Optional makes the method both simpler and easier to call.
 Also, the fact that your value is wrapped inside an Optional is now an implementation detail that's hidden from the user.

 If you're still not convinced that the parameter shouldn't have an Optional, consider this.
 This method could be called five times or fifty times.
-So which makes more sense, wrapping the the value in an Optional fifty times, or doing that once?
+So which makes more sense, wrapping the the value in an Optional each time, which means fifty times?
+Or doing that once in the setter?
 And if it gets done fifty times, how many of those will mistakenly call Optional.of() instead of Optional.ofNullable()?

 In this particular case, you can even take advantage of the fact that the Integer wraps a primitive value: